cleder/awesome-python-testing/README.md

 ## Mutation Testing

-- [Cosmic Ray](https://github.com/sixty-north/cosmic-ray) - is a mutation testing tool for Python 3.
-It makes small changes to your source code, running your test suite for each one.
+- [Cosmic Ray](https://github.com/sixty-north/cosmic-ray) - makes small changes to your source code, running your test suite for each one.
 - [Mutmut](https://github.com/boxed/mutmut) - is a mutation testing system for Python, with a strong focus on ease of use.

 ## Object Factories